Ab-spyder/Username_Enumeration/README.md

 python3 enumerator.py -NP -email tor
 ```
 ## Note:
 Alternatively, it is better to run Individual scripts for the sites of your choice.
-These scripts are faster and are usefull for enumerating small list of usernames/email IDs.
-Offcourse, to use the TOR functionality, you'll need to run the main tool.
+These scripts are faster and are useful for enumerating small list of usernames/email IDs.
+Of course, to use the TOR functionality, you'll need to run the main tool.

 The Individual scripts are made to be pretty straightforward and self-explanatory.

 Pycharm 2021.1 IDE was used for testing purposes.
 You can use any IDE of your choice.

 Selenium WebDriver can not communicate with a browser directly.
 We need an intimidatory executable agent between Selenium WebDriver and the actual browser.
 These intimidatory agents are provided by third parties.
 For edge, we need a msedgedriver as an interface between Selenium WebDriver and a real edge browser [[Source]](http://makeseleniumeasy.com/2020/08/18/how-to-launch-microsoft-edge-browser-in-selenium-webdriver-java/).
-For firefox, we need geckodriver.
+For Firefox, we need geckodriver.
 Download the drivers for browser of your choice and place them in your system path.

 https://github.com/mozilla/geckodriver/releases